Colombian…French roast…Sumatran…hot chocolate…You’ll run just about anything through your beloved Keurig. But how often do you clean that sucker?

 How to clean a Keurig:

-Step 1: Take apart any removable parts (the reservoir, the K-Cup holder, etc.) and rinse them in soapy water.
+Step 1: First, unplug the machine.
+Then take apart any removable parts (the reservoir, the K-Cup holder, etc.) and rinse them in soapy water.

 Step 2: Use an old toothbrush to scrub away any remaining coffee gunk in the holder.